vidit-arca/vidit-arca/README.md

 ## 🛠️ What I Do

 - 🔍 Fine-tune and deploy large language models for custom domains and medical document processing
 - 🕸️ Build agentic AI systems with autonomous agents for complex automation and workflow tasks
 - 🏥 Design and implement end-to-end ML and OCR pipelines for healthcare and real-world applications
 - ☁️ Develop robust production ML solutions using cloud platforms (GCP, Vercel, etc.)
-- 🧩 Active open source contributor – computer vision and NLP
+- 🧩 Open source contributor in computer vision & NLP

 ---